tmhn/doppio-health/README.md

 ##Further Work
 _\( not to be confused with [ToDos](https://github.com/tmhn/doppio-health/blob/master/todo.md) \)_

-- Integrate with an auto-updater library to allow users to recieve specific updates
+-Integrate with an auto-updater library to allow users to recieve specific updates
--